 - How to Make a New Dress from an Old Sweater

-My lil missy has this adorable sequined cat sweater I gave her last Christmas. (from Target, but now sold out) The sweater is definitely on the short side, and she wants to wear it to school.
+My lil missy has this adorable sequined cat sweater I gave her last Christmas. (from Target, but now sold out) The sweater is definitely on the short side, and she still wants to wear it.

 My solution to this problem?
 Just add a few inches with a strategically placed ruffle!

 My missy and I are pleased as punch at how this top turned out!
-(So much, she wore it on our little Saturday, girls day adventure, slept in it that night and continued to wear it until I made her take it off before we went to the neighborhood chili cook-off, lol)
+(So much, she wore it on our little Saturday girl’s day adventure, slept in it that night, and continued to wear it until I made her take it off before we went to the neighborhood chili cook-off.)

 While we were outside taking pictures, my son decided to join us and goaded her into “playing catch” with the pumpkin!

-He caught it thanks goodness.
+He caught it, thank goodness.
 I would not have been a happy camper if he dropped it, as that is our last pumpkin!

-Check out how easy it is to add a bit of fabric and extend the length of your favorite top:
+how to add a bit of fabric and extend the length of your favorite top: